jgberton/easyredes-erp/README.md

 # 🎯 Business Problem

-Small and medium-sized safety net installation companies commonly manage operations using spreadsheets, handwritten notes and disconnected tools.
+Most safety net installation companies still rely on spreadsheets, paper notes and disconnected tools to manage their daily operations.

+This makes quotation generation slow, inventory unreliable and customer history difficult to track.

+EasyRedes was created to centralize the entire workflow into a single cloud platform.

 This creates problems such as: